 The power of music is not just a Western phenomenon.
 Music plays a powerful role in every culture.
 Witness the rise of interest in “world music” at Barnes & Noble and Amazon CD offerings.
 Being wired for music is part of being human.

-But whether we learn “why” matters little to most of us.
+Whether or we learn why or not, however, matters little to most of us.
 The fact is, music comforts us.
-Especially the music Wiens has been producing.
-Here are just a few of the countless letters he has received since he began producing CDs under The Quiet Heart banner.
+Especially the music Henry Wiens has been producing.
+Here are just a few of the countless letter he has received since he began producing CDs under The Quiet Heart banner…

 From a grieving mother: “The music from ‘The Quiet Heart’ has been a healing balm to my spirit.
 After the death of my son at age 19, I listened to this music daily, and found comfort and strength.
 After 6 years ‘The Quiet Heart’ still refreshes my spirit like a spring rain.”